Philippines worried, says more Chinese boats spotted at disputed shoal

 China's embassy in Manila could not be reached for comment.

-The dispute has become more significant since the Permanent Court of Arbitration ruled on July 12 that no one country had sovereign rights over activity in the Scarborough Shoal, a traditional fishing ground for Chinese, Filipino and Vietnamese.
+The dispute has become more significant since the Permanent Court of Arbitration (PCA) on July 12 ruled that no one country has sovereign rights over activity in the Scarborough Shoal, a traditional fishing ground for Chinese, Filipino and Vietnamese.

-China has refused to recognise the ruling and the latest comment from the Philippines could cause a stir ahead of a regional summit in Laos starting on Tuesday, where leaders of Southeast Asian states as well as China, Japan and United States will meet.
+China has refused to recognise the ruling and the latest comment from the Philippines could cause a stir ahead of two regional summits in Laos from Tuesday, where leaders of Southeast Asian states as well as China, Japan and United States will meet.

-Philippine President Rodrigo Duterte wants China to abide by the ruling but has pledged not to raise the issue during the summit.
-He wants to smooth the way for bilateral negotiations and last month sent former President Fidel Ramos as his special envoy to meet Chinese representatives in Hong Kong.
+Philippine President Rodrigo Duterte wants China to abide by the ruling but has pledged not raise the issue next week.
+He wants to smooth the way for bilateral negotiations and last month sent former president Fidel Ramos as his special envoy to meet Chinese representatives in Hong Kong.

-China previously used barges to dredge sand for its seven man-made islands in the Spratlys.
+China has previously used barges to dredge sand for its seven man-made islands in the Spratlys.

 "We don't know yet if those barges are precursors of future dredging operations," he said.

-Tensions over the disputed waters between China and its neighbours were expected to hang over the G20 summit, which opened in the eastern Chinese city of Hangzhou on Sunday.
+Tensions over the disputed waters between China and its neighbours were expected to hang over the G20 summit, which opens in the eastern Chinese city of Hangzhou on Sunday.
+(Editing by Martin Petty and Kim Coghill)

-(Additional reporting by Arshad Mohammed in Washington; Editing by Kim Coghill and Peter Cooney)